moglerdev/ain_ubiquitous_computing/Lab3/README.md

 ### Problems and Obstacles

-Node-RED is running in a Docker container, which means it does not have direct access to the serial port (USB) where the Arduino is connected.
-To enable access, the `docker-compose` file from the previous task needed to be updated as follows:
+This Node-RED is running in a Docker container, which means it does not have direct access to the serial port (USB) where the Arduino is connected.
+To enable access, the `docker-compose` file from the previous laboratory needed to be updated as follows:

 ```yml
 services: